milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 * N0.HOG0000085 (21 members in *Z. morio*!)

 N0.HOG0000085 shows an expansion in *Z. morio*, which also relates to the polyethylene synthesis described above.
 The other two are pretty boring

-Cytochrome P450 according to [this paper](https://link.springer.com/article/10.1186/1471-2164-14-174#Sec2) is also important in mitochondria, but Gene Group 33, which is mitochondrial translation shows no interesting dynamics.

 ### Gene Group 17: aldehyde oxidase